 Short court match play is very similar to the USTA quick start tennis.
 Athletes play on a modified court (within the service boxes), and with a larger tennis ball made of compressed foam.
 Athletes may choose to compete in two of three short court match play events which include singles, traditional doubles, or partnered doubles (non-Special Olympics athlete partner of significant tennis ability).

 Full court match play is played on a full court with traditional tennis balls.
 Athletes may choose to compete in singles and either traditional doubles or Unified Sports doubles.

 Level Four Tennis is played on a full court, but is played with a low compression “Green Dot” tennis ball and is designed to provide a transition from Short Court Tennis to Full Court Tennis.
 Please contact Lauren Saulter if you are interested in providing this opportunity for your athletes.

-SONC Fall Tournament will be held in Charlotte, NC this year from November 3-5.
+SONC Fall Tournament will be held in the fall of 2018.

 Additional competition opportunities will be available for Unified Sports.
 This is being done in anticipation of potentially removing all Unified competition from state-level events starting in the 2018-2019 program year.

 ATANC hosts numerous additional tennis opportunities for athletes throughout the year.
 Check out the tennis calendar to find upcoming ATANC events.
 For more information contact Lou Welch at firstname.lastname@example.org.

 Special Olympics National Tennis Invitational Tournament is hosted by Special Olympics North America and Special Olympics South Carolina, and is traditionally held in Hilton Head in November.